azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 Check that the login is successful using any CLI command such as `az account list-locations --output table` or `az account show --output jsonc`.

+> Note that you will be logged on at the CLI level using the service principal for a period of time, so if you want to revert back to your normal context then you should use `az logout` and then login in normally.

 #### Create a provider.tf file

-Create your provider.tf file with the information:
+Create your provider.tf file with the collected information:

 ```bash
 echo "provider \"azurerm\" {